AlexJReid/blog/content/posts/local-api/index.md

 Consul has a [set of configuration entries](https://www.consul.io/docs/connect/l7-traffic) that can be used to control where a request is sent.
 It allows us to form subsets of services based on deployment attributes and then route to them, based on the attributes of an incoming HTTP request.

 ## A contrived scenario
-Imagine that we have a service that defines `/message` which simply returns `Hello world!!!`.
-This service also implements subresources `/message/lower` and `/message/upper` that returns lower and uppercase representations of the same string.
+Imagine that we have a service with the resource `/message` that returns `Hello world!!!`.
+It also implements subresources `/message/lower` and `/message/upper` which return lower and uppercase representations of the same string.

 ```
 $ curl http://some-service.test-env-1.mycompany.com/message